DylanMashini/over-under-notebook/10 - Programming.md

 ### Option 1: Rust

 Rust is my favorite programming language, and I've wanted to use it for robotics for a while.
-If you haven't heard of rust before, the premise is that it has speed of C++, and the memory safety of high level languages like Javascript.
+If you haven't heard of rust before, the premise is that it has the speed of C++ and the memory safety of high-level languages like Javascript.
 Instead of using an expensive Garbage Collector, it uses what's called a "borrow checker."
 Rust's borrow checker ensures that references to data obey two rules: at any given time, either one mutable reference or any number of immutable references can access data, but not both, and references must always be valid.
 Ownership in Rust dictates that each value has a single owner, and when that owner goes out of scope, the value is dropped; borrowing allows access to a value without taking ownership through a reference, subject to the rules of the borrow checker.
 This mechanism prevents data races and null pointer dereferencing, guaranteeing memory safety without the need for a garbage collector.

 #### Rust Pros
 - Memory Safety